dword-design/nuxt-content-body-html/README.md

 You can customize the module so that you can use the resulting HTML code for RSS feeds.

-Firstly, RSS feeds require URLs to be absolute.
+RSS feeds require URLs to be absolute.
 You can use [rehype-urls](https://github.com/brechtcs/rehype-urls) to make relative URLs absolute.
-At the time of writing, the npm version is not compatible with `@nuxt/content@^2`, you will need to fix the issue in [this PR](https://github.com/brechtcs/rehype-urls/pull/3).

 ```js
 // nuxt.config.js